grafana/grafana/docs/sources/panels-visualizations/configure-value-mappings/index.md

 In addition to field overrides, value mapping is a technique that you can use to change the visual treatment of data that appears in a visualization.

-Values mapped via value mappings bypass the unit formatting.
+When values are mapped using value mappings, they are not formatted using the configured unit.
 This means that a text value mapped to a numerical value is not formatted using the configured unit.

 ![Value mappings example](/static/img/docs/value-mappings/value-mappings-example-8-0.png)

 If value mappings are present in a panel, then Grafana displays a summary in the side pane of the panel editor.

+## Types of value mappings

 > **Note:** The new value mappings are not compatible with some visualizations, such as Graph (old), Text, and Heatmap.

-## Types of value mappings

 Grafana supports the following value mappings: